wkumari/draft-vandergaast-edns-client-subnet/README.md

-   If an Authoritative Nameserver on the publicly routed Internet receives a query that specifies an ADDRESS in [RFC1918] or [RFC4193] private address space, it SHOULD ignore ADDRESS and look up its answer based on the address of the Recursive Resolver.
+   If an Authoritative Nameserver on the publicly routed Internet receives a query that specifies an ADDRESS in [RFC1918] or [RFC4193] private address space, it SHOULD ignore ADDRESS and look up its

+Contavalli, et al.       Expires August 28, 2015               [Page 16]

+Internet-Draft        Client Subnet in DNS Queries         February 2015

+   answer based on the address of the Recursive Resolver.
 In the response it SHOULD set SCOPE PREFIX-LENGTH to cover all of the relevant private space.
-For example, a query for ADDRESS 10.1.2.0

-Contavalli, et al.        Expires July 16, 2015                [Page 16]

-Internet-Draft        Client Subnet in DNS Queries          January 2015

-   with a SOURCE PREFIX-LENGTH of 24 would get a returned SCOPE PREFIX- LENGTH of 8.
+For example, a query for ADDRESS 10.1.2.0 with a SOURCE PREFIX-LENGTH of 24 would get a returned SCOPE PREFIX- LENGTH of 8.
 The Intermediate Nameserver MAY elect to cache the answer under one entry for special-purpose addresses [RFC6890]; see